Nelson🇺🇸/Roberto🇸🇻

 From 2004 to 2006, I designed, developed, and rolled out several Microsoft Access databases for the commercial and residential lending departments of The Village Bank in Auburndale, Massachusetts.
 The bank used my programs to close over 700 loans, representing over $200 million worth of business.

-I've been doing photography since high school, where I learned to develop and print my own negatives.
+I've been doing photography since high school, where I learned to develop and print my own negatives in a darkroom.

 Photographs by Nelson/Roberto